-The engine may be equipped with optional equipment, such as a coolant heater, oil pan heater, crankcase ventilation heater, battery heater or fuel heater as cold weather starting aids.
+This unit may be equipped with cold-weather starting aids such as coolant heater, oil pan heater, crankcase ventilation heater, battery heater, and fuel heater.

-See Figure 3-4.
-Starting aids are required below 32 °F (0 °C).
+See Figure 3-2.
+Starting aids are required below 32°F (0°C).
 They will enhance starting performance below these temperatures and may be needed to start applications that have high parasitic loads during cranking and start acceleration to idle.
-Other cold weather starting aids are required at temperatures below -13 °F (-25 °C) or at altitudes above 5,000 ft (1,500 m).
+Other cold weather starting aids are required at temperatures below -13°F (-25°C) or at altitudes above 5,000 ft (1,500 m).

-The use of correct grade oil (see Engine Oil Recommendations) is critical to achieving adequate cold weather cranking speed.
+The use of correct grade oil is critical to achieving adequate cold weather cranking speed.
 Synthetic oils have improved flow at low temperatures.